deep-spin/non-exchangeable-crc/README.md

 The code in this repository is based on the implementations of [Barber et al. (2023)](https://rinafb.github.io/) and [Angelopoulos et al. (2023)](https://github.com/aangelopoulos/conformal-risk).

+Funding:
+> This work was partly funded by the European Union's Horizon Europe (HE) Research and Innovation programme under Grant Agreement No 101070631 and from the UK Research and Innovation (UKRI) under the UK government's HE funding grant No 10039436.

 ## Citation

 ```